The Life Expectancy of Breast Augmentation

 Natrelle® Silicone Gel Implant

-Breast augmentation is typically accomplished by surgically placing a silicone or saline filled breast implant under the breast tissue and the pectoralis muscle.
-This procedure, along with any other plastic surgery procedure, should only be performed by a board certified plastic surgeon as certified by the American Board of Medical Specialties, or ABMS.
-Having the proper education and training to perform cosmetic surgery procedures, like breast augmentation, is the first step to ensuring the procedure is performed properly and is likely to have fewer complications post surgically.
+Breast augmentation is typically accomplished by surgically placing a silicone or saline-filled breast implant under the breast tissue and the pectoralis muscle.
+This procedure, along with any other plastic surgery procedure, should only be performed by a plastic surgeon as certified by the American Board of Medical Specialties, or ABMS.
+Having the proper education and training to perform cosmetic surgery procedures, like breast augmentation, is the first step to ensuring the procedure is performed properly and is likely to have fewer complications post-surgery.

 Some women who request additional surgery after breast augmentation have experienced sagging due to pregnancies, breastfeeding or aging which can result in additional deflation or drooping of the breasts during the period of time after their implant placement.
 Others may desire a larger or small implant size.
 In a later season of life, especially with weight gain that has been associated with an overall increase in breast volume, some women elect to have the implants removed and the breasts lifted if needed.
 Very few women experience an implant rupture causing reoperation.
 Implant manufactures, like Allergan and Sientra, provide warranties in case of implant ruptures.

-Your board certified plastic surgeon should provide you with a detailed consultation that considers a full list of associated risks, benefits and complications associated with breast enhancement surgery.
+Your board-certified plastic surgeon should provide you with a detailed consultation that considers a full list of associated risks, benefits and complications associated with breast enhancement surgery.
+This consultation helps ensure your optimal safety and comfort during the procedure.
 Be sure that you have seen numerous before and after photos of their patients following breast surgery and have had a chance to review their policy for reoperation.
 We want to have a plan to make sure you are happy with your augmentation surgery, so it is important to establish honest communication with your plastic surgeon.